fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

 redroid runs as a headless backend on Olares.
 To install redroid:

-1. In Olares Market, find redroid under "System Tools", and click **Get**. redroid will launch automatically after installation.
+1. In Olares Market, find redroid under "Utilities", and click **Get**. redroid will launch automatically after installation.

 2. Get the URL to access the redroid service: